mutagha/observability-zero-to-hero/README.md

                    Real-World Example: Kubernetes Log Management

 In a Kubernetes environment, Fluent Bit can be deployed as a DaemonSet, ensuring that it runs on every node in the cluster.
 It collects logs from the /var/log/containers directory and forwards them to Elasticsearch.
-Kibana can then be used to visualize these logs, making it easier to monitor the health and performance of your applications and the Kubernetes cluster itsel
+Kibana can then be used to visualize these logs, making it easier to monitor the health and performance of your applications and the Kubernetes cluster itself

+                 INTRODUCTION TO KIBANA

+Kibana is a powerful and user-friendly data visualization and exploration tool for Elasticsearch.
+It's part of the Elastic Stack, also known as the ELK Stack (Elasticsearch, Logstash, Kibana).

+  IMPORTANT OF DATA VISUALISATION

+1 Simplification of Complex Data

+Understanding Made Easy: Transforms complex data sets into visual representations, making them easier to understand.

+Pattern Recognition: Helps identify trends, correlations, and outliers quickly.

+2 Enhanced Communication

+Effective Storytelling: Visualizations help tell a story, providing context and insights that support better decision-making.

+Clear Communication: Makes it easier to communicate findings to stakeholders, regardless of their technical expertise.

+3 Increased Engagement

+Interactive Dashboards: Engage users and allow them to explore data more deeply.

+Visual Appeal: Captures attention and makes presentations more engaging.

+4 Accelerated Decision-Making

+Quick Insights: Enables faster identification of key insights, leading to more timely and informed decisions.

+Data-Driven Culture: Promotes a culture of data-driven decision-making within organizations.

+5 Identification of Patterns and Relationships

+Trends Analysis: Helps in analyzing trends over time and across different dimensions.

+Correlation Identification: Makes it easier to spot relationships between different variables.

+          BASIC CHART, TIME SERIES VISUALISATION, GEOSPATIAL VISUALISATION

+Basic Charts: Visualize data comparisons, distributions, and parts of a whole using bar charts, line charts, pie charts, and histograms.

+Time Series Visualization: Track and analyze data over time to identify trends, make forecasts, and monitor real-time events using line graphs and area charts.

+Geospatial Visualization: Understand geographic patterns and relationships using choropleth maps, heat maps, and point maps.

+       KIBANA QUERY LANGUAGE KQL

+The Kibana Query Language (KQL) is a simple, text-based query language used in Kibana to filter data.
+It's designed to be easy to use and understand, making it accessible even for those who are new to querying data

+Comparison with Lucene Query Language
+KQL is different from the Lucene Query Language, which is more powerful and flexible but also more complex.
+KQL is designed for simplicity and ease of use, while Lucene provides more advanced querying capabilities2.

+Example Use Cases

+Log Analysis: Filter logs to find specific events or errors.

+Security Monitoring: Identify suspicious activities by filtering relevant fields.

+Performance Monitoring: Track performance metrics and filter based on thresholds

+            BUILDING DASHBOARD MAPS WITH KIBANA

+Use Cases with Brief Examples

+1 Log Analysis: Visualize the Geographical Distribution of Log Events

+Example: Suppose you have log data from multiple web servers around the world, each log entry includes the IP address of the request origin.
+You can use Kibana maps to plot these IP addresses, showing where log events are coming from globally.

+2 Security Monitoring: Track the Locations of Security Incidents

+Example: If you collect data on failed login attempts with geographical coordinates, you can use Kibana to create a map that displays the locations of these security incidents, helping you identify regions with higher risks.

+3 Performance Monitoring: Monitor the Performance of Services Across Different Regions

+Example: You have performance metrics data, including response times and their corresponding locations.
+Using Kibana maps, you can visualize areas with slow response times, allowing you to focus on regions that need performance improvements.

+             INTRODUCTION TO FLUENTBIT